TAMU-Vertical-Flight-Design/mission_planner/Preflight_Lab_Checklist.md

 ## Connect Main and Auxillary batteries
 **WARNING: MOTORS MAY MOVE (TWITCH) SLIGHTLY AFTER A FEW SECONDS.
 THEY WILL STOP AFTER THIS STATE.**
+**WARNING: ALWAYS CONNECT BATTERY FIRST, THEN SHUNTPLUG.
+IN THE EVENT OF AN EMERGENCY STOP, PULL SHUNT PLUG WITH ANY FORCE REQUIRED.
+DO NOT WORRY ABOUT CONDITION OF AIRCRAFT WHEN ATTEMPTING TO REMOVE SHUNTPLUG
 - [ ] Regain radio connection by attempting to connect through the SiK radio
 - [ ] Test Electromagnet by enabling/disabling the electromagnet switch (Default state electromagnet on, toggle toward pilot to drop payload). **MUST REPEAT 3 TIMES WITHOUT FAIL**
 - [ ] Perform Spin Test by iterating through each motor and ensuring they are spinning the right direction